La Hourquette d'Ancizan: Details of climb

 Starting from Ancizan, the climb is 10.3 km long.
 Over this distance, the climb is 805 m (an average of 7.8%).
 After Ancizan, the road goes up sharply, with stretches of 15% in the first kilometre, but after the first 3 km, the climb becomes more moderate.

 Starting from Campan, the climb is 22.6 km long.
-Over this distance, the climb is 904 m (an average of 4.0%), with the steepest section being at 10.0%.
+Over this distance, the climb is 904 m (an average of 4.0%), with the steepest section being at 12.0%.

 On both sides of the climb mountain pass cycling milestones are placed every kilometre.
 They indicate the height of the summit, the distance to the summit, the current height, and the average slope in the following kilometre.
 Such signposting for cyclists has become common in most major mountain passes in the French Pyrenees and Alps.

 Appearances in Tour de France

 La Hourquette d'Ancizan was first used in the Tour de France on stage 12 of the 2011 tour, when the leader over the summit was Laurent Mangel.

 The climb was also used in the 2013 tour on the 168.5 km "roller-coaster" stage 9 from Saint-Girons to Bagnères-de-Bigorre.
 Dan Martin from Garmin-Sharp won the stage.

 The climb was used in the 2016 tour on the 184.4 km 8 from Pau to Bagnères-de-Luchon.
 Chris Froome of Team Sky won the stage and took the yellow jersey.

-The climb was part of 210km stage 12 of the 2019 tour, from Toulouse to Bagnères-de-Bigorre, ascending from Ancizan following the Col de Peyresourde.
+The climb was part of 210 km stage 12 of the 2019 tour, from Toulouse to Bagnères-de-Bigorre, ascending from Ancizan following the Col de Peyresourde.

-The climb was part of 130km stage 17 of the 2022 tour, from Saint-Gaudens to Peyragudes, ascending from Payolle following the Col d'Aspin.
+The climb was part of 130 km stage 17 of the 2022 tour, from Saint-Gaudens to Peyragudes, ascending from Payolle following the Col d'Aspin.

+The climb was part of 152 km stage 14 of the 2024 tour, from Pau to Saint-Lary-Soulan Pla d'Adet, ascending from Payolle following the Col du Tourmalet.